 There’s no reason to act like you’re a Cirque du Soleil gymnast, balancing on one foot or moving your body in unnecessary ways.
 Pick a spot that gives you plenty of space to reach for your clothes.
 Choose a chair with firm support and arms.
 A kitchen chair might not be the best option if it will tip over as you lean to one side.
 A wider chair is a better choice as it provides you enough space to move around, and arm rests will give you something to hold on to when leaning to one side.

-4. Use Adaptive Equipment and Apparel: Find Products that Work for You
+4. Use Specific Clothes for Parkinson's Patients: Find Products that Work for You

 There are so many new options out there that will make dressing easier for someone who lives with Parkinson’s Disease.

 Adaptive Apparel will make your life much simpler.
 Shoes that you can easily slip into; shirts with magnets instead of buttons; and pants with size zippers will become your favorite type of clothing.
 There are many brands that are innovating in this space, creating clothing with smart functionality while also still looking stylish and feeling comfortable.
 From Friendly Shoes, to Slick Chicks, to Joe & Bella, these new brands are creating inclusive clothing that you should be wearing.

 And don’t overlook adaptive equipment either – button hooks, dressing sticks, zipper pulls, or even devices to help pull up socks — will make getting into your traditional clothing easier than without.
 Of course, we’d recommend finding adaptive clothing, but these tools are great for those clothing items that you love and don’t want to give up wearing.